JAN (JOHN) GOULEVITCH, DFC

 HELP WITH ANY MORE INFORMATION

 I would love to find out any more details on this crash landing at Hawkinge.
-I'd particularly love to find a photograph of the aircraft after it had crash landed on 3 July 1943.
+I'd particularly love to find a photograph of the aircraft after it had crash landed on the night of 8/9 July 1943.
 Can you help?

 Bruce McDonald was able to provide the following info on the above Crash Landing:-